sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 make LSMOD=/tmp/my-lsmod localmodconfig
 ```

-A simler choice is use **make defconfig**, every kernel has a default configuration, so with the 'defconfig' option that default configuration is used.
+A simpler choice is use **make defconfig**, every kernel has a default configuration, so with the 'defconfig' option that default configuration is used.

 otherwise use: